Submit your work, meet writers and drop the ads. Become a member

 The ones that stick out?

 In Portland I rented a micro-studio.
-No individual unit kitchens: it was 'communal'.
-Bed came out the wall.
-Apt description: trendy, affluent, hipsters who want to live communally in theory, but eat out every day instead.
+My first apartment I signed a lease on by myself.
+It had no in-unit kitchens: there was a communal kitchen on floor one.
+Bed came out the wall. best description: trendy, affluent, hipsters who want to live communally in theory, but eat out every day instead.
 Communal kitchen was empty.
 No one was ever home.
+We all went to the food carts across the street, later replaced by a hotel.

-In Wisconsin we lived above a bead shop that turned into a dress shop that rented out overpriced prom dresses to everyone.
-I watched middle-class flock to the shops beneath me.
-For being a town of 1,000 we had the coolest apartment because I could spy on the whole town and their frequent trips to the bakery.
+In Wisconsin we lived above a bead shop that turned into a dress shop that rented out prom dresses to the town.
+I watched the cozy middle-class flock to the shops beneath me.
+For being a town of 1,000 we had the coolest apartment since I could spy on the whole town and their frequent trips to the bakery.

-In North Carolina we lived in a neighborhood called 'beverly hills' and the house was interesting, not very bourgeois as the neighborhood title suggested.
+In North Carolina we lived in a neighborhood called 'beverly hills' in Asheville - the house was interesting, not very bourgeois as the neighborhood title suggested.
 I wanted to turn the basement into a gaming center for kids.
+I spent a few days sweeping the spiders away and saved all of my summer allowance to buy Rock Band.
+We moved before I had anyone over.

 Lacey Clark Feb 2016